Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-Original gothic church (visible on De Barbari's map) rebuilt 1580-90 by Leonardo Mocinego with a chapel for his family by Palladio.
-This church had a classical façade (see print right).
-The nuns were removed in 1806 and St Lucy's remains were acquired by the church of San Geremia.
-Complex demolished during 1840s by the Austrians to make way for the railway station of the same name, itself replaced by the current station in 1954.
+The nuns were removed in 1806 and Saint Lucy's remains were transferred to the church of San Geremia.
+The complex was demolished during the 1840s by the Austrians to make way for the railway station of the same name, which was itself replaced by the current station in 1954.

 Campanile

-Tower in De Barbari map replaced with two small towers during 1580s rebuilding.
+The tower on the De Barbari map (and the Merian map at the top of this page) was replaced by two small towers during the 1580s rebuilding.

 Lost art